lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level2/nanosheared-electrolyte.rst

 ..  container:: justify

+    As it is now, the fluid density within the two walls is too high.
-    To avoid high density and pressure,
-    let us add the following lines to *input.lammps* to delete a few of the water molecules:
+    To avoid high density and pressure, let us add the following lines to *input.lammps* to delete about :math:`15~\%`
+    of the water molecules:

 ..  code-block:: lammps